spectrocloud/librarium/docs/docs-content/clusters/public-cloud/azure/required-permissions.md

 ### Static Placement {#iaas-static-placement}

 Palette requires a set of permissions at the subscription level to deploy IaaS clusters using static placement.
 The remainder of the permissions required by IaaS can be assigned at the resource group level.
-If you are deploying multiple clusters in a variety of resource groups within a subscription, apply the role containing the resource group level permissions with the subscription as scope instead of the resource group as scope.

 #### Prerequisites